From product photo, sketch, 3D model, or short prompt to filing-ready USPTO figures — in one browser workspace. No credit card required.

 Yes.
 The generator page is publicly accessible, so users can inspect the workspace and workflow before they decide to sign up.

 Yes.
 Upload a product photo, render, or 3D screenshot and the generator extracts the silhouette, applies patent-style line work, and proposes reference numerals.
-Photo-to-figure and 3D-model-to-figure are two of the most common workflows on PatentFig.
+Photo-to-figure and 3D-model-to-figure are two of the most common workflows on PatentFig AI.

 Yes.
 The free tier lets you generate sample figures without a credit card.
 Paid plans start at $50/month (Basic) and $100/month (Pro), with a $1,999 lifetime option for individual practitioners.